How to prevent burst pipes

 How to stop a burst pipe

-If a pipe does burst, the first and most important thing to do is to turn off your water to prevent further damage.
+If a pipe bursts, the first and most important thing to do is to turn off your water to prevent further damage.
+You will need to:

 Devices are available that can detect excessive water flow and either send a warning or automatically turn off the water.
 Leak detection systems are also available, which send a warning to a designated person, enabling them to take appropriate action and hopefully mitigate any damage.